Explore the wonders of the living world from Anatomy to Zoology.

 A continuation of the introductory sequence in biology, emphasizing the diversity of life as illustrated by organisms in the five major divisions of life forms.
 Anatomical, morphological, and life cycle characteristics of the various phyla and classes are introduced, and evolutionary and functional relationships stressed.

 Gen Bio II Lab

 This laboratory primarily surveys the organisms of the major divisions of life forms, and visually demonstrates the changes in complexity of their form and structure as evolutionary processes have shaped organisms through geological time.

 This course will emphasize current developments and techniques in the study of inheritance including extensions and applications of transmission, population, and molecular genetics.
 Laboratory experiences will include Mendelian crosses of model organisms, computer simulations via software and Internet of traditional and population genetics, and an introduction to cell-molecular genetics techniques including micropipetting, sterile bacterial culture, and visualization and mapping of DNA via gel electrophoresis.
 Thought processes and problem solving will be emphasized.

-Scientists widely regard evolution as the single unifying conceptual theme in an extremely diverse and multi-leveled discipline.
-Likewise, scientific methodologies underlie new discoveries within all areas of the biological and other sciences.
-This course will attempt to encapsulate both the thematic and procedural highlights of undergraduate course work in biology while integrating current developments and issues in evolution and scientific research.
+Biologists widely regard evolution as the single unifying conceptual theme in a n extremely diverse and multi-leveled discipline.
+This course will attempt to integrate the thematic highlights of other courses in biology while integrating current developments and issues in evolution.